Commission recommends patient ID standard

-The congressionally created Commission on Systemic Interoperability, a federal advisory body, recommended in its final report that the government "develop a national standard for determining patient authentication and identity."
+The Commission on Systemic Interoperability, a federal advisory body, recommends in its final report that the government “develop a national standard for determining patient authentication and identity.”

 Instead, the 11-member body unanimously issued general recommendations for standardizing the diverse systems that identify patients and assemble records.
 A national ID number would be one way to standardize, the report states.

 “The crucial element is uniformity in how patients are linked to their data,” said Scott Wallace, the commission’s chairman and president and chief executive officer of the National Alliance for Health IT, at a Capitol Hill news conference, where the report was released.

 To hasten adoption of health IT, the commission also recommends that the government, employers and other payers such as insurance companies offer “financial and other incentives for participation in a standards-based health care information network.”